 Effect of Reemployment.

-If a Participant who has a Severance From Employment again becomes an Employee, no distributions shall be made or continued to the Participant while he or she is so employed.
-Any amounts, which the Participant was entitled to receive on his or her prior Severance from Employment, shall be held until the Participant is again entitled to a distribution under the terms of the Plan.
+If a Participant who has a Severance From Employment again becomes an Employee, no distributions shall be made or continued to the Participant while employed.
+Any amounts, which the Participant was entitled to receive on prior Severance from Employment, shall be held until the Participant is again entitled to a distribution under the terms of the Plan.

 Voluntary In-Service Distributions.